kikogamer/queue-pipeline/README.md

 # queue-pipeline
-Using Queues with RabbitMQ and Workers processing an execution pipeline
+Using RabbitMQ and Workers to processing an execution pipeline